Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Properties of SemVarEffect

-We have not evaluated the influence by measuring the synchronicity of semantic changes between images and text, which has been applied in VLM~\cite{DBLP:conf/iccv/WangLLLYZ0W23}.
-This is because semantic variations introduce a unique challenge in the evaluation of T2I synthesis: images are not independent; they are influenced by both the input textual prompt and the inherent characteristics of the model, complicating the independent assessment of semantic changes.
+We have not evaluated the influence by measuring the synchronicity of semantic changes between images and text, which has been applied in VLM~\citep{DBLP:conf/iccv/WangLLLYZ0W23}.
+This is because semantic variations introduce a unique challenge in evaluating T2I synthesis: images are not independent; they are influenced by both the input textual prompt and the inherent characteristics of the model, complicating the independent assessment of semantic changes.

-Therefore, we conduct the evaluation by measuring the influence of external intervention on semantic variations within the corresponding images of T2I synthesis to avoid directly imposing interventions on images.
+Therefore, we conduct the evaluation by measuring the influence of external interventions on semantic variations within the corresponding generated images from T2I synthesis models, while avoiding the direct imposition of interventions on the images.